bmrb-io/PyNMRSTAR/documentation/full.md

 Loop.from_file()
 Loop.from_json()

-##### def `add_column(name, ignore_duplicates=False)`
+##### def `add_tag(name, ignore_duplicates=False)`

-Add a column to the column list.
+Add a tag to the tag name list.
 Does a bit of validation and parsing.
 Set ignore_duplicates to true to ignore attempts to add the same tag more than once rather than raise an exception.

-You can also pass a list of column names to add more than one column at a time.
+You can also pass a list of tag names to add more than one tag at a time.

-Note that adding a column only adds a new tag to the list of tags present in this loop.
-It does not automatically add a column of None values to the data array if the loop is already populated with data.
+Adding a tag will update the data array to match by adding None values to the rows if you specify update_data=True.

 ##### def `add_data(the_list, rearrange=False)`

 Add a list to the data field.
 Items in list can be any type, they will be converted to string and formatted correctly.
-The list must have the same cardinality as the column names or you must set the rearrange variable to true and have already set all the columns in the loop.
-Rearrange will break a longer list into rows based on the number of columns.
+The list must have the same cardinality as the tag names or you must set the rearrange variable to true and have already set all the tag names in the loop.
+Rearrange will break a longer list into rows based on the number of tags.

-##### def `add_data_by_column(column_id, value)`
+##### def `add_data_by_tag(column_id, value)`

-Add data to the loop one element at a time, based on column.
+Add data to the loop one element at a time, based on tag.
 Useful when adding data from SANS parsers.

 ##### def `clear_data()`